cubeapm/docs/docs/instrumentation/instrumentation.md

 By default, New Relic agents send data to New Relic servers.
 However, if an environment variable `NEW_RELIC_HOST` is found, the agents send data to the domain mentioned in this environment variable's value instead of sending to New Relic servers.
 Thus, by adding the environment variable `NEW_RELIC_HOST=<domain_of_cubeapm_server>` to the application deployment setup, New Relic agent will send data to your CubeAPM servers instead of New Relic servers.

 However, there is one more thing that needs to be taken care of.
-CubeAPM agents send data using HTTPS on port 443.
+New Relic agents send data using HTTPS on port 443.
 However, CubeAPM expects data on port 3130 over HTTP.
 So, a load balancer (or HTTP reverse proxy) is needed to accept data on HTTPS/443 and forward to CubeAPM on HTTP/3130.

 That's it!
 New Relic agents can now be used to send data to CubeAPM.

 ![CubeAPM with New Relic](/img/new-relic.svg)

 :::info
-NewRelic PHP agent does not support the NEW_RELIC_HOST environment variable.
+New Relic PHP agent does not support the NEW_RELIC_HOST environment variable.
 It needs setting the `newrelic.daemon.collector_host` value in newrelic.ini instead.
 :::

 ### Multi-environment setup